Appointment of a new sheriff

-Her Majesty the Queen has appointed Sheriff Derek Pyle, solicitor, as Sheriff Principal for the Sheriffdom of Grampian, Highlands and Islands.
+Her Majesty the Queen has appointed Mr Christopher Shead, Advocate, as an all Scotland floating sheriff for the Sheriffdom of Grampian, Highlands and Islands based in Aberdeen.

-First Minister Alex Salmond nominated Sheriff Pyle for appointment on the basis of a report by the independent Judicial Appointments Board.
+First Minister Alex Salmond nominated Mr Shead for appointment on the basis of a report by the independent Judicial Appointments Board.

 Following his appointment on 24 May, Mr Shead will take up the role on 3 September 2012.